-There are several waterfalls that can be seen in Yosemite Valley.
-Generally, the best time of year to view Yosemite's falls is late spring and early summer, when snow-melt and run-off are at their height.
-The two most visited waterfalls are Bridalveil Fall which is located in Yosemite Valley on Highway 41 (which becomes Wawona Road in the park) and Yosemite Falls which is located in Yosemite Valley near Yosemite Lodge.
+Several waterfalls can be seen in Yosemite Valley, depending on the season.
+Generally, the best time of year to view Yosemite's waterfalls is spring to early summer, when snow-melt and run-off are at their peak.
+The two most visited are Bridalveil Fall, which is located at the entrance to Yosemite Valley on Highway 41 (which becomes Wawona Road in the park) and Yosemite Falls which is located in the valley near Yosemite Lodge.
 Vernal and Nevada Falls can be seen from Glacier Point or by hiking the Mist Trail from Stop 16 of the valley shuttle bus system.

-Some of the main points of interest include the waterfalls, Half Dome, Mirror Lake, El Capitan, Glacier Point, Tuolomne Meadow, Wawona, Tunnel View, Olmstead Point, Tenaya Lake, Hetch Hetchy and the three groves of Giant Sequoias.
+Main points of interest include waterfalls, Half Dome, Mirror Lake, El Capitan, Glacier Point, Tuolomne Meadow, Wawona, Tunnel View, Olmstead Point, Tenaya Lake, Hetch Hetchy and three groves of Giant Sequoias.
 Some attractions are seasonal.

-The most famous tunnel (drive-through) tree is located in the Mariposa Grove, just up from the southern entrance to Yosemite off of Highway 41.
+The most famous tunnel (drive-through) tree is located in the Mariposa Grove (currently closed), just up from the southern entrance to Yosemite.
 This tree fell during the heavy snow winter of 1968-1969.
 It is shown at right.

-You are required to carry chains when entering the Sierra from November 1 through April 1 (dates can change depending on weather conditions.)
+You are required to carry chains when entering the Sierra Nevada foothills and mountains from November 1st through April 1st.
+Dates can change depending on weather conditions.
 This is a California State Law and you could be fined and charged for any damage done should you have an accident.
 You must carry chains when entering an active chain control area.
 That means that when chain restrictions are in effect, visitors must be carrying chains in their vehicles to enter the park.
-Chains may be made mandatory on any park road at any time.
+Chains may be made mandatory on any mounttain road at any time when weather conditions dictate.

-In general, fishing is poor in Yosemite Valley.
-Fishing is better in the high country, in Bass Lake and other surrounding lakes and streams in the Sierra National Forest.
+In general, fishing is poor in Yosemite Valley and much better in the high country, in Bass Lake and other surrounding lakes and streams in the Sierra National Forest.
 Many lakes in the forest are regularly stocked.
 Those 16 and older must have a valid fishing license, including in Yosemite National Park.

 "Yosemite" is derived from a Southern Miwok word "Yehemite", which translates to "Some among them are killers," which is believed to be how Mariposa-area native peoples referred to the people who lived in Yosemite Valley.
 Many southern Miwok people in Yosemite intermarried with the Paiute people from the eastern Sierra.
 Traditionally, Paiute and Miwok were enemies.
 Thus, when Mariposa Indians referred to people in the Valley, they commented that some among them (the Paiute) were killers.